Energy suppliers offering free electricity days in the UK

 EV owners & high electricity use

-How free electricity day tariffs work (step-by-step)
+How free electricity sessions work (step-by-step)

 Typical “free electricity” components at a glance